Top 5 Ads Of The Week: Burger King’s McMansions, Ikea’s Music Vid

 Fat Tire “Shame”

-What: A new campaign from New Belgium Brewery for its Fat Tire Belgium White beer.
+What: A new campaign from New Belgium Brewery for its Fat Tire Belgian White beer.

 Who: New Belgium Brewery, Erich & Kallman

 Why we care: Ahh, the beer ad.
 In advertising, it’s like a warm blanket of familiar comfort.
 A place for unexpected laughs, silliness, and other ballyhoo.
 Here we get a masterclass in good ol’ fashioned copywriting and pitch-perfect casting.
-I picked “Shame,” but if you like that you’ll most certainly chuckle just as much at “Hint” or “Sip.”
+I picked “Shame,” but if you’ll also get a Belgian chuckle at “Hint.”

 Youth Ambassadors “How To Tell If Mom’s Overdosing”